 - Sentimental value

 This is why you can find vending-machine quality titanium rings for sale elsewhere for just a few dollars.
-These inexpensive rings work just fine as a fashion item, but you'll want something with higher quality craftsmanship, a warranty or guarantee for the materials and manufacturing, a generous size exchange policy, and an all-around better ring for the love of your life when choosing a men's or women's titanium wedding band.
+These inexpensive rings work just fine as a fashion item, but you'll want something with higher quality craftsmanship, a warranty or guarantee for the materials and manufacturing, a generous size exchange policy, and an all-around better ring for the love of your life when choosing a men's, women's or couples titanium wedding band.

 When you're ready to commit to an alternative metal wedding band, you may find yourself choosing between titanium, tungsten, cobalt, and ceramic.
 These are all excellent choices and your personal preferences will be the tiebreaker between your favorites.
 A detailed comparison of the contemporary metal choices available for men's rings today is a useful tool that can guide you in the right direction.
 The biggest reasons to choose titanium over other alternative metals usually come down to the following: